Philadelphians are buying more craft beer than ever, but the region’s brewmasters are bracing for the biggest name in beer to move into town.

-“We’re being attacked,” said Bill Covaleski, brewmaster and president of Victory Brewing Co., a craft brewery in Downingtown.
+“We’re being attacked,” said Bill Covaleski, brewmaster, and president of Victory Brewing Co., a craft brewery in Downingtown.
 “Philadelphia’s craft brewers are going to be forced to defend our status, but I’d rather be in this position than be the attacker.”

-Anheuser-Busch declined comment on the filing, but Covaleski said he expected to see a regionalized “215” beer on tap in six to eight months.
+Anheuser-Busch declined to comment on the filing, but Covaleski said he expected to see a regionalized “215” beer on tap in six to eight months.

 In the end, Big Beer backed off this truly awful Idea.
 Do you know what a good idea is?
 Taking a beer brewing program.